omarathon/tabula/README.markdown

 ### Deployment

-Run `mvn -Pdeploy` to build the app and copy an exploded WAR to the location you specified in your properties file.
+Run `./gradlew deployToTomcat` to build the app and copy an exploded WAR to the location you specified in your properties file.

+Gradle will initialise a zinc server for doing incremental compiles, but that only lasts for the duration that the Gradle daemon runs for - this makes it pretty inefficient for doing lots of compiles (luckily, the compile speed is pretty good, even for Scala).

+Gradle unit test results go to a HTML file which is pretty good, so you probably don't want to spend too long trying to make the console output more verbose.

+If you run `node_modules/.bin/gulp` from inside the `web` folder in a tab, that will constantly build assets and JRebel will then sync these across to the war, along with WEB-INF content such as Freemarker views.

-Some other useful Maven commands:
+Some other useful Gradle commands:

-- `mvn -DskipTests` - skip tests during deploy (Maven will run tests by default)
+- `./gradlew test deployToTomcat` - also run tests during deploy (no tests are run by default)
-- `mvn -DskipTests -Dmaven.test.skip=true` - also skip test compilation
-- `mvn --projects modules/coursework --also-make` - work on a single module, but make module dependencies like common
-- `mvn -Pdeploy --projects modules/attendance --also-make -DskipTests` - Deploy a single module (Remember Tomcat will still deploy old wars unless you delete them!)
+- `./gradlew web:deployToTomcat` - deploy a single module, but make module dependencies like common (Remember Tomcat will still deploy old wars unless you delete them!)
-- `mvn test -Dsurefire.useFile=false` - run tests, showing stack trace of failures in the console
+- `./gradlew test` - run tests, showing stack trace of failures in the console and proper output to a HTML file
-- `mvn test -Dtest=uk.ac.warwick.tabula.coursework.ApplicationTest` - run a specific test
+- `./gradlew web:test --tests *.ApplicationTest` - run a specific test
-- `mvn -Pfunctional-test --projects modules/functional-test clean test` - run functional tests (start Tomcat instance first)
+- `./gradlew integrationTest` - run functional tests (start Tomcat instance first)
-- `mvn -Pfunctional-test --projects modules/functional-test clean test -Dtest=CourseworkModuleManagerTest` - run a specific functional test
+- `./gradlew integrationTest --tests *.CourseworkModuleManagerTest` - run a specific functional test
-- `mvn -Pdev-deploy-views` - syncs the latest Freemarker templates into the deployed app - no need to redeploy
-- `mvn -Pdev-deploy-static` - syncs the latest static content, including compiled assets like LessCSS
+- `./gradlew cucumber` - run Cucumber tests (against tabula-test.warwick.ac.uk)
+- `./gradlew cucumber -Dserver.environment=production` - run Cucumber tests against production
+- `./gradlew cucumber -Dfeature.name=gzip` - run Cucumber scenarios for a single feature
-- `mvn scala:cc` - continuously compile sources as they are saved in your IDE
+- `./gradlew --continuous` - continuously compile sources as they are saved in your IDE
-- `mvn scala:cctest` - continuously compile sources and run tests as they are saved in your IDE (tests only run if it passes)
+- `./gradlew test --continuous` - continuously compile sources and run tests as they are saved in your IDE (tests only run if it passes)
-- `mvn scala:cctest -Dtest=MyTest` - continously compile and run a single test
+- `./gradlew web:test --tests *.ApplicationTest --continuous` - continously compile and run a single test

+### Building assets

+The `web` module contains a call to `node_modules/.bin/gulp assets` to build assets as part of the deployment.
+You can run this manually to build new static content into `build/rootContent` (which is monitored by JRebel for changes).

+If you don't want to mess with gulp at all, you can call `./gradlew gulp_assets` to rebuild the assets (or replace `assets` with another task name as below).

+Other useful `gulp` commands:

+- `gulp assets` - build all assets and exit
+- `gulp` - build all assets then watch for any changes and rebuild
+- `gulp watch-assets` - just watch for changes before rebuilding
+- `gulp clean` - clean out anything from `build/rootContent` (sometimes necessary if you delete files)
+- `gulp concat-scripts-id6` - generate the concatenated JS files for ID6 modules
+- `gulp concat-scripts-id7` - generate the concatenated JS files for ID7 modules
+- `gulp compile-less` - compile any LESS files to CSS

+At the moment, we still have a lot of JS libraries in `src/main/assets/static/libs/` - these should be gradually replaced with proper dependency management in `package.json` (we already do this for ID7).
+If you need to update ID7, change the version number in `package.json` and run `npm install` (the build will do this automatically).

 Directory structure
 ----------